 Olmert, who had a close working and personal relationship with Dagan during his term as premier, is serving an 18-month prison sentence for bribery.

 Dagan is to be laid to rest in the Galilee town of Rosh Pina on Sunday.

 Channel 2 was the first to report the Dagan family's request for Olmert's presence.

-The Dagan family had asked the Mossad to appeal to the Prisons Service in hopes of getting the former premier a brief furlough in order to attend the funeral on Sunday.
+The Dagan family had asked the Mossad to appeal to the Israel Prison Service in hopes of allowing the former premier a brief furlough in order to attend the funeral.

-It will be closed to the press so members of the vaunted intelligence service may attend.
+Dagan's funeral will be closed to the press in order to enable members of the vaunted intelligence service to attend, according to Channel 2.